ros2/libyaml_vendor/libyaml_q_declaration.md

 The [safe_yaml](https://rubygems.org/gems/safe_yaml) ruby gem has over 80 million downloads and one of its implementations uses `libyaml` through psych.
 It is also used in the [Go-yaml project](https://github.com/go-yaml/yaml), the project supporting YAML in the Go language.

 ROS 2 uses this library to load parameters from a file when the arguments are properly used.
-There are no official tests or code coverage information about this library, but in this case we are only interested in the portion of public API that read YAML files and we will cover these tests and coverage in the vendored package.
+There are no official tests or code coverage information about this library, but in this case we are only interested in the portion of public API that reads YAML files and we will cover these tests and coverage in the vendored package.
 Including specific tests for the `libyaml` version imported by `libyaml_vendor` for the tier 1 platforms listed in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers).

 Considering the previously mentioned reasons, we consider this library to be robust and reliable and at Quality Level 1.